fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 ### Inherited members

-`open typ` only accessible static members and nested types declared in the specified type.
+`open type` only makes accessible static members and nested types declared in the specified type.
 Inherited members are not imported.

 ### Named Types